gitpeck/abhilashasaroj/vissim_tutorials.md

 Find the Vissim netwok file (sample_network1.inpx), instructions to run the model (Vissim_COM_Code_to_change_volume dynamically_readme.docx), and Vissim COM python script (script1.0.py) for this tutorial at this [github repository link](https://github.com/abhilashasaroj/VISSIM_COM_Tutorials/tree/main/Tutorial_1).
 The Vissim file and code provided is for Vissim 2021.

-Last modified: August 25 2020
+Last modified: March 27 2020